 During a read operation, the coordinator communicates with just enough replicas to guarantee that the required Consistency Level is met.
 Data is then returned to the client.

 The Consistency Level is tunable per operation in CQL.
 This is known as tunable consistency.
 Sometimes response latency is more important, making it necessary to adjust settings on a per-query or operation level to override keyspace or even data center-wide consistency settings.
 In other words, the Consistency Level setting allows you to choose a point in the consistency vs. latency tradeoff.

 The Consistency Level and Replication Factor both impact performance.
 The lower the Consistency Level and/or Replication Factor, the faster the read or write operation.
 However, there will be less fault tolerance if a node goes down.
 The Consistency Level itself impacts availability.
 A higher Consistency Level (more nodes required to be online) means less availability with less tolerance to tolerate node failures.
 A lower Consistency Level means more availability and more fault tolerance.

-In this post, we went over Scylla’s highly-available architecture and explained fault tolerance.
+In this post, we went over ScyllaDB’s highly-available architecture and explained fault tolerance.
 For more information on these topics, I encourage you to read our architecture and fault tolerance documentation.

 - ScyllaDB Summit 2018 is around the corner.
 Register now!

 - Learn more about ScyllaDB from our product page.

 - See what our users are saying about ScyllaDB.